Texarkana Personal Injury Lawyer

 If you have lost someone you love because of someone else’s negligence, you have the right to hold that person responsible.
 For a free, no-risk review of your claim, contact the law office of Morris Bart, LLC, at (870) 330-4155 today.

 Texarkana Personal Injury Lawyer Near Me (870) 330-4155

 Arkansas law allows you three years from the date of your accident to file a personal injury claim.
 If you fail to file within that time frame, your case will likely be dismissed.

 In cases where your personal injury was caused by a car accident, you should also be aware that the modified comparative fault rule applies in Arkansas.
 This means that if the accident victim is at least 50% liable for causing the accident, he or she cannot pursue damages from the other involved party.

 How a Texarkana Personal Injury Lawyer Can Help

 We understand how much stress you may be under as a result of your personal injury accident.
 We are here to take the burden off your shoulders and build a case to pursue damages to the fullest extent of your injuries.
-Some of the specific ways a Texarkana personal injury lawyer from our team can help are by:
+Some of the specific ways a Texarkana personal injury lawyer from our law firm can help are by: